 COOPI is looking for a Country Administrator in Syria

-COOPI has been active with its humanitarian action in Syria (Damascus) since 2016 and it’s currently implementing the following programs: Food Security and Livelihood, WaSH and Protection in South and North Syria and funded by different donors (UNHCR, OCHA and AICS).
+COOPI has been active with its humanitarian action in Syria (Damascus) since 2016 and it’s currently implementing the following programs: Food Security and Livelihood, WASH and Protection in South and North Syria funded by different donors (UNHCR, OCHA and AICS).

-The Country Administrator is responsible for supervision, management and quality implementation of all aspects of COOPI financial and administrative operations in country.
-The Country Administrator will also contribute at managing the relationship with the institutional partner and stakeholder with specific reference to the authorization requests and to the procurement.
+The Country Administrator (CA) is responsible for supervision, management and quality implementation of all aspects of COOPI financial and administrative operations in the country by preparing the coordination budget and controlling the projects' budgets.
+The CA will also contribute at managing the relationship with the institutional partners and stakeholders with specific reference to the authorization requests and to the procurement.

 - Supervise and manage administrative staff: supervise preparation of local personnel contracts (availability of budget general validity according to local laws, coherence with country regulation, compliancy with salary grid, payments, salary advance);